gradle/gradle/design-docs/dependency-management-projectpriority.md

 When this method is called, project modules are preferred over binary modules in conflict resolution.

-In more detail, let us assume that we have the following layout
+In more detail, let us assume that we have the following layout:

     settings.gradle
     projectA